riceblast/learngit/ReadMe.txt

-git is a distributed version control system git is a free software under the GPL git has mutable index called stage git track changes of files creating a new  branch is quick and simple merge
+git is a distributed version control system git is a free software under the GPL git has mutable indeX called stage git track changes of files creating a new  branch is quick and simple merge